Types of Ceramic Treatment

 - Higher cost compared to other materials

-- Potential to fracture under strong impact
+- May crack under strong impact

-About e.max
+About e-max

 Zirconia